 Chin tucks strengthen the neck muscles and promote a better alignment of the head.

-Chin Tucks 2
+Chin Tuck position 2

 How to do them: